 From a screen story by Bogdanovich & Polly Platt.

-“Targets Movie (1968): Sensational Karloff as Life & Art Intertwine” review text © Danny Fortune; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“Targets (1968) Movie Review: Sensational Boris Karloff in Unsettling Peter Bogdanovich Thriller” review text © Danny Fortune; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

 “Targets (1968) Movie Review” endnotes